Acosix/alfresco-utility/README.md

 ### Repository-tier
 - Enhanced subsystem factory/manager classes that allow reverse-lookup of the subsystem instance ID from its application context as well as access to the resolved locations of *.properties files
+- Custom subsystem factory/manager variant that use a custom class loader for subsystems so that they can load custom library JARs or different versions from JARs already included in Alfresco
 - Subsystem properties factory bean allowing subsystem properties to be exposed to other components as regular java.util.Properties objects
 - Enhanced web script container capable of handling [web script extensibility](https://www.alfresco.com/blogs/developer/2012/05/23/webscript-extensibility-on-the-alfresco-repository/) - raised via [ALF-21794](https://issues.alfresco.com/jira/browse/ALF-21794)
 - Simple override to site.get/site.put/sites.post JSON FTL to allow web script extension templates to augment the site data, e.g. as basis for simpler "Edit Site" dialog customisations either in YUI or Aikau

 ### Share-tier
-- Support for share-global.properties files to hold simple configuration key-value pairs which can be provided by modules (similarily to Repository-tier) and overriden by administrators via a share-global.properties file in the Tomcat configuration root folder (./shared/classes/) - properties provided that way are automatically exposed in Spring XML files for placeholder resolution
+- Support for share-global.properties files to hold simple configuration key-value pairs which can be provided by modules (similarly to Repository-tier) and overriden by administrators via a share-global.properties file in the Tomcat configuration root folder (./shared/classes/) - properties provided that way are automatically exposed in Spring XML files for placeholder resolution
-- Support for log4j.properties files to be provided by modules (similarily to Repository-tier) and overriden by administrators via a *-log4j.properties in the Tomcat configuration root folder (./shared/classes/alfresco/web-extension/) - raised by an Enterprise customer in 2013 via [MNT-14972](https://issues.alfresco.com/jira/browse/MNT-14972)
+- Support for log4j.properties files to be provided by modules (similarly to Repository-tier) and overriden by administrators via a *-log4j.properties in the Tomcat configuration root folder (./shared/classes/alfresco/web-extension/) - raised by an Enterprise customer in 2013 via [MNT-14972](https://issues.alfresco.com/jira/browse/MNT-14972)
 - Minor enhancements to Surf CSS theme handlers (clean state separation between different theme CSS tokens)
 - Minor enhancements to Surf Dojo widget dependency collection (JSON instead of RegEx-parsing instead of JSON model; improved RegEx-pattern for dependencies detection in JS source files)
 - Minor enhancements to Surf CSS dependency collection (JSON instead of RegEx-parsing of JSON model; improved RegEx-pattern for dependencies detection in JS source files) - effectively adding the ability to load additional CSS files via JSON model